hacks-guide/Guide-WiiU/docs/extras/faq.md

 **Recommended brands:** SanDisk, Samsung or PNY

-?> Note: Avoid class 4 SD Cards, and avoid eBay!
+?> Note: Avoid class 4 SD Cards, and avoid eBay!, Despite popular belief microsd to SD card adapters do not effect read/write using a micro SD adapter is perfectly fine

 ### Can I install homebrew on Wii U with a USB instead of SD Card?